sonatype-nexus-community/nexus-iq-chrome-extension/README.md

 ## Usage

-When you browse to a website that is covered by the tool, such as maven central and click on the plugin, it will open with the Sonatype Lifecycle data relevant to that library.
+When you browse to a website that is covered by the tool, such as maven central and click on the plugin, it will open with the Sonatype Lifecycle data relevant to that library.<br/>
 <img src="images/PluginRun.gif" alt="Open Plugin" width="300"/>
 <br/>